 In Deep Space Nine, it's shown that this is how some view the Federation.
-From their perspective, all they see is an insidious organisation of Scary Dogmatic Aliens who travel the Galaxy, seeking out new life and new civilisations with the sole intention of eventually absorbing these new cultures into their own.
+From their perspective, all they see is a bunch of Scary Dogmatic Aliens who travel the Galaxy, seeking out new life and new civilizations with the sole intention of eventually absorbing these new cultures into their own.
 After all, who wouldn't want to join the "glorious" Federation?

-The Source of All Evil in Charmed, who possess his victims and assimilate their personalities into himself, becoming more powerful and intelligent.
-The problem comes when after assimilating Cole Turner his feelings for phoebe and humanity makes him difficult to control.
-Eventually it backfire, because he can't hurt Phoebe or her sisters without Cole interfering and making him vulnerable to been vanquish again.
+The Source of All Evil in Charmed, who possesses his victims and assimilates their personalities into himself, becoming more powerful and intelligent.
+The problem comes when after assimilating Cole Turner, his feelings for Phoebe and humanity makes him difficult to control.
+Eventually it backfires, because he can't hurt Phoebe or her sisters without Cole interfering and making him vulnerable to being vanquished again.

 The game Gargon is this plus Hide-And-Seek plus Tag!.
 Several people are chosen to be "It" and link arms, forming the Gargon, while everyone else hides.
 The Gargon looks for the hiding people, and when they're tagged, they become part of the Gargon.
 It lasts until everyone's part of the Gargon, or the Ref calls time.